jpperret/python-planner/README.md

 # Python Planner

 After searching for a PDF weekly planner for my iPad I decided to try and create one with python.

-Feel free to download the PDF in this repo.
+I made a repo instead of just posting the PDF so if desired users can modify the code and create a modified planner that suits their needs better

 ## Options/Settings
 There are a few variables early in the code that can be adjusted to change the calendar